gdsbook/book/notebooks/12_feature_engineering.md

 The final case of map matching we consider is transfer of information from one polygon/areal geography to a different one.
 This is a common use-case when an analysis requires data that is provided at different levels of aggregation and different boundary delineations.

 There is a large literature around this problem under the umbrella of dasymetric mapping {cite}`eicher2001dasymetric`.
-The conceptual idea is relatively straight-forward: we want to apportion values from one set of polygons to another based on how much "geography" is shared.
+The conceptual idea is relatively straightforward: we want to apportion values from one set of polygons to another based on how much "geography" is shared.
 In its simplest case, we can do this based on area.
 We will assign values from the former geography to the latter one based on how much they share.
 Let us illustrate this with an example.
 We will call the geography for which we have data the "source", and that to which we want to transfer data the "target".
 Let's say we have a population count  measure for each of three source polygons, 1, 2, 3, and we have a target polygon A for which we require an estimated population.
-If the intersection of polygon A with each of the source polygons amounts to  50%, 30%, and 20% of the total area of polygon A respectively, then the population estimate for A will be a weighted average between the rates in 1, 2, and 3, where the weights are 0.5, 0.3, and 0.2, respectively.
+If the intersection of polygon A with each of the source polygons amounts to  50%, 30%, and 20% of the total area of polygon A, respectively, then the population estimate for A will be a weighted average between the rates in 1, 2, and 3, where the weights are 0.5, 0.3, and 0.2, respectively.

 We could also go in the other direction.
 If we had total population for polygon A, but population was not reported for polygons 1, 2, 3, we could use areal interpolation to allocate the population from A (now the source polygon) to each of the three target polygons.
 Polygon 1 would get 0.5 of the population of A, polygon 2 would get 0.3 of A's population, and C the remainder.
 Here we are assuming the area of A is completely exhausted by the areas of 1, 2, and 3, and that the latter polygons do not overlap with each other.
 Of course, underlying this exercise is the implicit assumption that the values we are interested in are uniformly distributed within each polygon in the source and target.
 In some cases, this is a valid assumption or, at least, it does not introduce critical errors; in others, this is not acceptable.
 Dasymetric mapping has proposed a large amount of sophistications that try to come up with more realistic estimates and that can incorporate additional information.